bazettfraga/dndgenproject/README.md

 # dndgenproject
-Thing made for a school project and nothing more expect no good code here for you will find the lowest depths of depravity.
+Code made for a school project.
+Might receive further upgrades in the future.